Portal and Application Area

 Size

-The position of an element is defined by the order in the document.
-With automatic size settings, the element follows the type of positioning.
+An element's position is determined by its order in the document.
+When using automatic sizing, the element's size depends on the type of positioning.

-For absolute positioning, the height, width, or height and width will be automatically adjusted to the space available between its absolute positioned neighbors.
-The adjustment can be controlled via the values right, left, top and bottom.
+With absolute positioning, the height, width, or both height and width are automatically adjusted to fit the space available between absolutely positioned neighbors.
+The alignment is controlled using the CSS properties `right`, `left`, `top`, and `bottom`.

-For static positioning, automatic width ensures that the element takes up the width of its surrounding container.
-Automatic height complies with the content of the element in this case.
+With static positioning, an automatic width ensures that the element takes up the width of the container surrounding it.
+In this case, the automatic height is determined by the element's content.

 Fixed width and height

-With this setting, the element's dimensions on the workspace will be retained.
+With this setting, the element's dimensions on the workspace are preserved.

 Width / Height

-The desired color can be selected here.
-Further information on this topic can be found here.
+You can select the desired color here.
+You can find more information on this topic here.

 Background image

-The path and filename of the selected background image are shown here.
+The URL and filename of the selected background image are displayed here.

 No image